y-scope/yscope-log-viewer/docs/src/user-guide/format-struct-logs-syntax.md

 {@ts:timestamp} {message} {ts:timestamp}
 ```

 * In the first placeholder, we have the auto-generated field name `@ts`.
-The `@` prefix
+The `@` prefix specifies
-  specifies the field is from the auto-generated namespace.
+  that the field is from the auto-generated namespace.
-* The second and third placeholders refer to the message and timestamp fields in the
+* The second and third placeholders refer to the `message` and `ts` fields in the user-generated
-  user-generated namespace, respectively.
+  namespace.

 The formatted string will be:
 ```